 How did they grow the company into the business it is today?

-Being recent graduates, they brought a high level of excitement to their new venture.
-Initially, their first clients were friends and close family members.
+Their first clients were friends and close family members.
 The duo did not mind getting their hands dirty, dealing with production, marketing and delivery.

 “Since it was a new venture, we were very proud of ourselves and we didn’t care that it was hectic.
 We used to buy the bottles, then go back to our small factory, fill them, go look for clients and deliver,” Nkatha says proudly.
-They sublet the factory space from their parents.
+They rented the factory space from their parents.

 The company started producing smaller 500ml bottles.
 Although they were fast moving, there were many other companies in the market producing the same type of product.
 Later, they decided to diversify and differentiate their offering.